What is Robotic Surgery?

 For your mother's generation, hysterectomy typically meant a painful recovery and potential complications.
-At CMC-University, we have set out to change the experience of gynecologic surgery with our investment in the most advanced technology for minimally invasive surgery.
+At Carolinas HealthCare System University, we have set out to change the experience of gynecologic surgery with our investment in the most advanced technology for minimally invasive surgery.

 Have you or are you currently experiencing any symptoms or conditions below?